Mammalian-Ecology-and-Conservation-Unit/Novoplasty/README.md

 # Novoplasty
- This repository contains the steps I use for extracting mitogenomes from whole genome data
+ This repository contains the steps for extracting mitogenomes from whole genome data

  ## Pull NOVOPlasty from github
 The website is here: https://github.com/ndierckx/NOVOPlasty